AceDataCloud/MidjourneyAPI/README.md

 - `image_url`: The URL of the thumbnail, which can be opened directly to view the generated effect.
 - `image_width`: The pixel width of the thumbnail.
 - `image_height`: The pixel height of the thumbnail.
-- `raw_image_url`: The URL of the original image, which is the same as the thumbnail content but is higher definition, loading a bit slower.
+- `raw_image_url`: The URL of the original image, which is the same as the thumbnail content but in higher definition, loading speed may be slower.
 - `raw_image_width`: The pixel width of the original image.
 - `raw_image_height`: The pixel height of the original image.
 - `actions`: A list of further operations that can be performed on the generated image.
 Here, a total of 8 are listed, where `upscale` represents enlargement, and `variation` represents transformation.
-So `upscale1` represents enlarging the first image in the top left corner, and `variation3` represents transforming based on the third image in the bottom left corner.
+So `upscale1` represents the enlargement operation on the first image in the top left corner, and `variation3` represents the transformation operation based on the third image in the bottom left corner.

-Opening the link corresponding to `image_url` or `raw_image_url`, you can find as shown in the figure.
+By opening the link corresponding to `image_url` or `raw_image_url`, you can find as shown in the figure.

 ![](https://cdn.acedata.cloud/qr2iyj.png)